Please complete your profile to unlock commenting and other important features.

 Walkway and lookout atop the Pic-de-la-Tête-de-Chien in Quebec's Parc national des Monts-Valin.

 This is not a story for anyone with a fear of heights.
-Sépaq has unveiled a brand new walkway and lookout at the end of a Quebec hiking trail that offers sweeping views of the surrounding landscape.
+A recently-installed walkway and lookout at the end of a Quebec hiking trail offers sweeping views of the surrounding landscape.

 The 350-metre wooden path allows visitors to walk along the steep edge of the Pic-de-la-Tête-de-Chien, a 575-meter summit in the Parc national des Monts-Valin.

 Sépaq constructed the walkway to protect the fragile alpine vegetation below.
-Until its construction, the society had blocked off the end of the trail.
+Until its opening in April 2022, the society had blocked off the end of the trail.

 The experience is really not for the faint of heart.
 In addition to the heights, hikers have to contend with a 340-metre climb just to get to the lookout.
 Roundtrip, it's an eight-kilometre trek that Sépaq estimates will take two and a half hours.
 It rates the hike as "difficult" on its online directory.